isaacs/natives/README.md

 Dear Beloved User,

-I feel compelled to give you a personalized word of warning if you are considering using this module.
+I feel compelled to give you a word of warning if you are considering using this module.

 This module lets you do some creative things with the JavaScript code in Node.js.
 There are some things here that are basically a recipe